inbenta-integrations/intelepeer_chatbot_connector/Instructions.md

 - Multiple options.
 - Polar Questions.
 - Dialogs.
-- Forms, Actions & Variables (Keep in mind we are using voice as a channel.
-So, not all variable types work best with voice.
+- Forms, Actions & Variables (For voice implementation, keep in mind not all variable types work best with voice.
 Example: Email, Date).

 ## Prepare your Inbenta instances